08.02.2023

 Building an intranet for more engagement and accessibility

-Your intranet is up and running, but no one is looking?
-It's high time to set up an intranet with a system!
-Low engagement rates and low reach are among the most common complaints after an intranet launch.
-Here you will find ways out of the engagement valley.
+So your intranet is up and running, but no one's using it?
+It's time to set up an intranet with a strategy!
+Low engagement rates and limited reach are some of the most common complaints after an intranet launch.
+This article will show you how to get out of the engagement valley.

 Do you know the design principle that form follows function?
-This means that the design - the structure, if you will - is derived from the purpose of something.
+This means the design of an object should be based on its purpose—and not the other way around.

-For most companies, the purpose of an intranet is a combination of accessibility for employees, the exchange of information and knowledge, and the promotion of employee engagement and motivation.
+For most companies, the purpose of an intranet is a combination of accessibility, exchange of knowledge, and promotion of employee engagement and motivation.

 The author: Patrik Kolligs, business psychologist and founder of Kronsteg

-The intranet agency Kronsteg helps medium-sized and large companies to digitalise internal communication and collaboration - from strategy to tool selection to implementation.
-Founder and COO Patrik Kolligs is a business psychologist, change management specialist and expert for the digital workplace in the competence network of the Ministry of Economics.
+The intranet agency Kronsteg helps medium-sized and large companies to digitalize internal communication and collabouration—from strategy to tool selection and implementation.
+Founder and COO Patrik Kolligs is a business psychologist, change management specialist, and expert for the digital workplace in the competence network of the Ministry of Economics.

 "Intranet set-up" describes the process of setting up and configuring an intranet for an organisation.
 Both user needs and company interests must be taken into account.
-This is particularly exciting when different user groups are to be addressed - for example, the office workers in the head office and the warehouse workers in the production plant.
+This is particularly exciting when addressing different user groups, such as the office workers in the head office and the frontline workers in the production plant.

-And that is exactly what few companies succeed in doing: In practice, an intranet reaches on average only 50% of the employees.
+And that's exactly what many companies fail to do.
+In practice, an intranet reaches, on average, only 50% of employees.
 The goal of intranet development is to reach more people and encourage interaction in order to justify the investment in the intranet in the long run.

 When setting up an intranet, these steps are crucial:

-1. Analyse status quo through KPIs and user interviews
+1. Analyze the status quo through KPIs and user interviews

 2. Define the goals of the intranet